nhsconnect/Events-Management/pages/subscriptions/subscription_general_api_guidance.md

 Information on how to verify an NHS Number against the Spine PDS is available on the [Spine Core specification](https://developer.nhs.uk/apis/spine-core/pds_overview.html).

+**Note:** The Demographics Batch Service (DBS) should not be used as it will not meet the requirement above.

 ## Endpoint Registration